• Home

 —(more grotesque) allowing someone else to write your paper for you.

-Letting Artificial Intelligence software and databases do your work for you
+Engaging Artificial Intelligence software and databases to undertake your work for you is also plagiarism .

 PLEASE DO NOT BE A PLAGIARIST!
 THIS IS UNNECESSARY, AS WELL AS UNETHICAL